entigolabs/entigo-infralib-agent/README.md

 Agent example `{{ .agent.version.step.module }}` will be overwritten by the value of the specified module version that's currently being applied or a set version, e.g `v0.8.4`.
 Agent replacement also supports account id using key accountId.

 Infralib modules may use `{{ .tmodule.type }}` in their default input files to replace it with the name of the module used in the config.
 Alternatively, modules may use `{{ .tsmodule.type }}` to replace it with the name of the typed module used in the active step.
+It's also possible to use `{{ .module.name  }}` and `{{ .module.source }}` to replace them with module name and source, but those tags only exclusively apply for module inputs, including all input files.

 ### Including files in steps